Knee Pain Doctor in Wyomissing, PA

 Different Types of Knee Pain

 Finding out what is causing your knee pain can be difficult.
+Some injuries are not visible, and instead the issue lies within the knee, such as problems affecting the nerves, joints, and muscles.
 The most common location for pain is in the middle of the knee, in the joint that connects the thigh bone to the shin bone.
+Because the knee is a hinge structure, there is a lot of pressure and stress in the area due to the constant friction.
 Another common location is the kneecap area.
 A knee pain doctor can help you figure out the direct cause of your pain, but let’s look at what could cause it.
 Ligament Injuries

 By far this type of injury is more common in people who play sports.
 This can be from the ACL, the PCL, or the MCL.
 All of these ligaments connect your thigh bone to your lower leg bone and keep the knee stable.
 Some key symptoms for this type of injury are: